Animation in the United States in the television era: Jay Ward Productions

 The Jay Ward studio, producer of The Rocky and Bullwinkle Show, used limited animation in its series, but compensated with its satire of Cold War politics and popular culture and its off-beat humor.
 Like the earlier Crusader Rabbit, the Rocky and Bullwinkle adventures were multi-part serials.
 The Ward studio also produced George of the Jungle, Super Chicken, and Tom Slick.
 It later produced a series of popular television commercials for Quaker Oats cereals Cap'n Crunch, Quisp and Quake.
 Another company that used the same animation studios as Jay Ward did was Total Television, most famous for The Underdog Show.
 Total Television and Jay Ward animated productions were often mixed and aired together in syndication, leading to the two companies' shows to sometimes be confused with each other.

 Filmation

-Filmation, headed by Lou Scheimer and Norm Prescott, was another television animation studio that arose in the 1960s.
-Filmation was most famous for its acquisition of licenses to produce animated series based on other media; it was one of the few companies to keep all of its animation within the United States and did not use the aesthetics of limited animation preferred by Hanna-Barbera and UPA; instead, Filmation productions relied on heavy usage of stock footage, rotoscoping, limited voice casts (Scheimer himself provided many voices) and a balance of licensed animated series with lower-budget, live-action ones (such as The Ghost Busters and Uncle Croc's Block) to stay financially solvent.
-After a string of success lasting well into the 1980s, Filmation dissolved in 1989.
+Filmation, headed by Lou Scheimer, Hal Sutherland, and Norm Prescott, was another television animation studio that arose in the 1960s.
+Founded in 1962, Filmation was most famous for its acquisition of licenses to produce animated series based on other media.
+It was one of the few companies to keep all of its animation within the United States and did not use the aesthetics of limited animation preferred by Hanna-Barbera and UPA; instead, Filmation productions relied on heavy usage of stock footage, rotoscoping, limited voice casts (Scheimer himself provided many voices) and a balance of licensed animated series with lower-budget, live-action ones (such as The Ghost Busters and Uncle Croc's Block) to stay financially solvent.
+After a string of Saturday-morning successes lasting well into the 1980s (chiefly Fat Albert), Filmation had several costly syndicated failures, namely Ghostbusters and BraveStarr, and a lawsuit from Disney over Happily Ever After, forcing its parent company Westinghouse to shut down the studio and sell off its library in 1989.